 - Improve Uganda's policy, legal, and regulatory framework to produce pharmaceutical supply chain stability and sustainability

 - Improve capacity and performance of central government entities to carry out their supply chain management responsibilities

 - Improve capacity and performance of districts, health subdistricts, and implementing partners in their supply chain management roles

-SURE works on integrating Uganda's supply chain and establishing a pharmaceutical management information system that provides full transparency to minimize medicine stock-outs and waste.
+SURE worked on integrating Uganda's supply chain and establishing a pharmaceutical management information system that provides full transparency to minimize medicine stock-outs and waste.

-At the national and local levels, SURE focuses its capacity building efforts on quantification and procurement, warehousing, distribution, financial management, and using management information systems.
+At the national and local levels, SURE focused its capacity-building efforts on quantification and procurement, warehousing, distribution, financial management, and using management information systems.

 SURE’s signature initiative—SPARS (supervision, performance assessment, and recognition strategy)—is a performance-based incentive program that reinforces capacity-building efforts and encourages not only individuals, but also health care facilities to improve pharmaceutical and financial management practices at all levels.
-SPARS is being rolled out nationwide.
+SPARS has been rolled out nationwide.

-The SURE team consists of MSH with its partners, Euro Health Group, Imperial Health Systems, and Makerere University.
+The SURE team was composed of MSH and its partners, Euro Health Group, Imperial Health Systems, and Makerere University.